Co-funded by the

 Students will be required to sign a Student Agreement where all relevant terms and conditions will be detailed.

-Call for Applications by 15 January 2019 by 12:00 (UTC+1 CET) to enter the selection for Erasmus+ Erasmus Mundus Joint Master Degrees (EMJMD) EU Funded Scholarship for the Academic Year 2019/2020.
+The deadline to enter the selection for Erasmus+ Erasmus Mundus Joint Master Degrees (EMJMD) EU Funded Scholarship for the Academic Year 2020/2021 is 16th December by 12:00 PM (UTC+1 CET).

 For 3 years, every academic year 20 to 22 EMJMD WACOMA scholarships will be funded by the European Union will be offered to candidates based on their results from the admission process, subject to EMJMD nationality/geographical restrictions.